-Increasingly, businesses are becoming painfully aware that whilst there are plenty of outsiders who would like to steal some, if not all of their information (people’s views as to what is the good stuff vary rather), those with the greatest access, the insiders, are the biggest threat.
+Increasingly, businesses are becoming painfully aware that while there are plenty of outsiders who would like to steal some, if not all of their information (people’s views as to what is the good stuff vary rather), those with the greatest access, the insiders, are the biggest threat.

 This is what is called, rather pleasantly, information leakage or data leakage.
 It’s a bit like picking up a handful of dry sand.
 It’s difficult to stop it slipping through your fingers.
 And information leakage is like that, because important information usually comes in little bits, glued together with lots of unimportant information.

 Information leakage has been going on for years, sometimes with tacit acceptance by management – mainly because in the paper world you couldn’t readily walk out with a lot of information because it was too heavy to carry!
 Enter the 32 Gigabyte flash drive.
-That’s got enough space on it to hold all the movies you want to see for a while!
+That’s got enough space on it to hold all the movies you want to see for a while.
 And if you want to steal a bit more information they will soon come in 1 Terabyte (1,000 Gb no less) sizes as well.
 Fits in your wallet or purse, and holds as much information as a small mainframe computer.

 Some of your information has to be protected by the IT people – databases, backup tapes and things like that.